Section 2318. Cold In-Place Recycled Asphalt Pavement

 · The weather is foggy or rainy, or

 · Weather conditions are such that proper mixing, placing, and compacting of the recycled material cannot be accomplished.

 1. Furnish a self-propelled machine equipped with automatic depth control.
 Ensure it is capable of:

 · Milling the existing asphalt pavement to the depth shown in the contract documents in one pass.

 · Maintaining a constant cutting depth and width, uniform grade, and uniform slope.

-· Producing the properly sized RAP or additional screening.
+· Producing the properly sized RAP.